wqf233333/DJI-SDK-SKILL/README.md

 - What is encrypt error?

-  it means you are trying to sending encode while activation is forgotten or failed
+  it means you are trying to sending encode data while activation is forgotten or failed

-- Could you add a feature function of ... in the sample code?
+- Could you add a feature to ... in the sample code?

   sample code is just a sample, you need to program by yourself